PaulMuriithi/jQuery-Speech-Interface/README.md

 ## How does it work?
 After that you've installed the plugin a dialog box will appear in the left corner of your website.
 In the dialog box there will be a small microphone-icon.
 Click on the icon and a recording will start (remember that this is only supported by Google Chrome at the moment).

-Say one of the following commands and the magic will happen.
+Say one of the following commands and the magic will happen (you have to say it load and clear, otherwise googles servers gets a bit muddle-headed).

 * "scroll down"
 * "scroll up"
 * "scroll" - Will trigger the last scroll command you said
 * "link X" - There will be a number in a gray circle beside every link on your page.
-To click on a link simply say "link" followed by the number.
+You navigate to a link simply by saying "link" followed by the number.

 ## Installation on Wordpress
-Dowload the [latest version](https://github.com/victorjonsson/jQuery-Speech-Interface/archives/master) to your computer.
-Unzip the folder in the plugin directory of your wordpress installation.
-Then you simply install the plugin as an ordinary plugin and you'r ready to go.
+All you have to do is to install plugin [jQuery Speech Interface](http://wordpress.org/extend/plugins/jquery-speech-interface/) via the Wordpress repository and you're set to go!

 ## Custom installation
 This example requires that you have some prior knowledge about html and javascript coding.
-First of all upload the file jquery.speechinterface.js to your web server.
-Add the following to the head section of your html document (you'll have to add the path to the script file yourself).
+First of all upload the file /static/jquery.speechinterface.js to your web server.
+Add the following to the head section of your html document (you'll have to add the path to the script file your self).

 ```html
 <script src="http://ajax.googleapis.com/ajax/libs/jquery/1.2.6/jquery.min.js"></script>